Duck Real Estate

 1 Click Searches

-The town of Duck is just beginning to establish its identity as a town.
-When the Food Lion grocery store chain purchased the largest tract of land left in Duck, between three and four hundred registered Duck voters decided they wanted to have more control of local development and government services.
+Prior to the 1970’s Duck was more or less a small village where many residents made a living from hunting and fishing.
+Duck real estate was not considered a good investment.
+Things have really changed over the last fifty plus years.
+The town of Duck has only been incorporated since 2001.
+When the Food Lion grocery store chain purchased the largest tract of land left in Duck, a large portion of the registered Duck voters decided they wanted to have more control of local development and government services.
 Shortly thereafter in 2001, the North Carolina state government passed a bill allowing Duck to leave the jurisdiction of Dare County and became an incorporated town.

 Duck is one of the most desirable vacation rental areas in Dare County.
 People like Duck for various reasons.
 One reason is the terrain.
 Duck is blessed with large sand dunes over most of the town.
-Most homes on these large dunes have either an ocean or sound view.
-Unlike the towns to the south, the main road through Duck also runs closer to the sound than the ocean.
+Water views of the sound or ocean are very common in this town.
+Unlike the towns to the south, the main road through Duck runs closer to the sound than the ocean.
 Crossing a busy road to get to the beach is not an issue for most of the homes in Duck.

 Duck also is home to a few of the Outer Banks most prestigious subdivisions.
 Sanderling at the north end of town has a completely different feel than most other areas of the Outer Banks.
 Large Live Oaks are the predominant vegetation in most of this subdivision.
 This subdivision also has a hotel, a couple fine restaurants and a large exercise facility.
 Private pools here are not allowed which helps keep the noise down for the relatively large retired Sanderling population.